DMGoldstein/academic/content/authors/admin/_index.md

 education:
   courses:
-  - course: PhD in Artificial Intelligence
+  - course: PhD in Classics
     institution: University of California, Berkeley
     year: 2010
   - course: M.A. in Latin